osmcode/osmium-tool/man/osmium-fileinfo.md

 If the **-g**, **--get** option is used, only the value of the named variable will be printed.

-The output is split into three sections:
+The output is split into four sections:

 File
 :   This section shows the information available without opening the